pwalser75/mimic/README.md

     // {METHOD} {PATH-TEMPLATE}

-The lines that follow are Javascript (ECMAScript 5.1) code that has access to the `request` and `response` context variables.
+The lines that follow are Javascript (ECMAScript 5.1) script that has access to the `request` and `response` context variables.
 Responses are configured by setting the `status`, `contentType` and `body` of the request.
 The request exposes all the information about the request (path, headers, path/form/query parameters, ...).